How to find your (horse riding) Centre of Gravity (CoG)May 22, 2021

 This picture shows a more accurate approximation of a horse’s CoG.

-Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse, that is typically lower in the wither (or ‘built downhill’), will naturally have a CoG that is slightly forward of this point and a dressage bred Warmblood, that is typically higher in the wither (or ‘built uphill’), will naturally have a CoG that is slightly further back.
+Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse that is typically lower in the wither (or ‘built downhill’) will naturally have a CoG that is slightly forward of this point.
+A dressage-bred Warmblood typically higher in the wither (or ‘built uphill’) will naturally have a CoG slightly further back.

 Training will alter the CoG of a horse to some extent if that training changes the horse’s balance.
-So a horse that starts out ‘downhill’ (with a CoG that is forward), will end up more ‘uphill’ (with a CoG that is further back).
+So a horse that starts ‘downhill’ (with a forward CoG) will end up more ‘uphill’ (with a CoG that is further back).

-For most riding disciplines (other than some of the Western disciplines such as ‘cutting’), it is better for a horse to have a CoG that is further back, which means that the horse will be reducing the weight carried on the front end (the forehand) and increasing the weight carried on the hind end (the hindquarters).
+For most riding disciplines (other than some of the Western disciplines such as ‘cutting’), a horse should have a CoG that is further back, which means that the horse will be reducing the weight carried on the front end (the forehand) and increasing the weight carried on the hind end (the hindquarters).

-If you have ever ridden a horse that has a wonderful canter, a canter that felt 'light' and 'balanced', that would have been because the horse was NOT 'on the forehand' but instead was able to 'engage' and use his or her hind end properly, something a horse can only do when they have learned to carry a rider and themselves properly.
+If you have ever ridden a horse that has a beautiful canter, a canter that felt 'light' and 'balanced', that would be because the horse was NOT 'on the forehand' but instead was able to 'engage' and use their hind end properly, something a horse can only do when they have learned to carry a rider and themselves.

-A horse is already able to carry themselves properly of course, before a rider gets on their back, but they have to learn how to do that when they have a rider onboard.
+A horse can carry their own body properly before a rider gets on their back, but they have to learn to do that when they have a rider onboard.
 That is what good horse training is all about.